-Edmonton, best known as home to the world's largest indoor entertainment complex, the West Edmonton Mall, is one of TripAdvisor's Top 10 Family Destinations in Canada for 2011.
-This friendly city in the western Alberta Province also supports a civic calendar filled with cultural and heritage festivals that provide family-welcoming events all year round.
-Here are some of our favorite activities to try when you're not sampling "fried cheesecake" at the Capital EX or roping cattle at the Canadian rodeo.
-If you want to park the car, hop on The EDDIE, a municipal sightseeing bus that circles 21 of the most popular attractions daily each summer.
+Edmonton, best known as home to the world’s largest indoor entertainment complex, the West Edmonton Mall, was one of TripAdvisor’s Top 10 Family Destinations in Canada for 2011.
+This friendly city in western Alberta Province also supports a civic calendar filled with cultural and heritage festivals that provide family-welcoming events all year round.
+Here are some of our favorite activities to try when you’re not sampling “fried cheesecake” at the Capital EX or roping cattle at the Canadian rodeo.
+If you want to explore, park the car, hop on The EDDIE, a municipal sightseeing bus that circles 21 of the most popular attractions daily each summer and get going!
 For more information on local events, visit Edmonton Tourism.

 Great Fun for the Kids

 (Toddler to Age 8)